 Carnal men have long found it profitable to build upon "other men's labors".
 The revelation which one man may receive, another takes, and with whatever teaching attracts those with "itching ears" he gathers a following to himself.
 When all is finished, that grain of truth GOD's servant may have began with, has now become a tangled mess of rites, rituals, traditions and ceremonies.

 In LUKE chapter five Yeshua makes an end of speaking by admonishing them that, "no man also having drunk old wine straightway desireth new".
 In other words, if one has been eating from the table of the established religions, the doctrines of His time or ours, then that man will not immediately accept new truth, for, saith he, "the old is better".
 Once one has become comfortable in his persuasion, he will not readily consider new ideas.
-The longer one proclaims that the way he was taught is right the less likely he will be to consider new truth.
+The longer he proclaims that the way he was taught is right the less likely he will be to consider new truth.
 His heart has become hard.
 He has become so immersed within what he believes truth to be, that to consider it otherwise threatens to fracture his whole foundation.
 Unfortunately, when one fervently believes he is right when he is not, he is just beyond reach of being taught more perfectly.

 Straightway or immediately was the word Yeshua used.
-One immediately does not desire the new but eventually he may.
-It depends on his heart, for a hard heart is one that will not allow itself to consider another perspective.
-Some mistake this as a badge to wear proudly amongst their piers.
+One immediately does not desire the new but eventually he might.
+It all depends upon his heart, for a hard heart is one that will not allow itself to consider another perspective.
+Some mistake this stubbornness as a badge to wear proudly amongst their piers.
 They think that because they have never wavered from their beliefs they are strong, and in that, hope or expect that they might someday be rewarded for what they think is faithfulness.
 Rather, faithfulness to the truth is what earns rewards.
 To pursue the truth and not allow your family, friends or Church to dissuade you is the sign of real strength.
 This takes great courage, for to step out of the camp, to be a true pilgrim, may bring upon you the ridicule and condemnation of those you thought were your trusted friends.
 It is not just faithfulness that is so important, but rather it is faithfulness to continually change to the truth that is critical.

 This is why Yeshua's ministry was rejected.
-They clung savagely with hard hearts to their traditions, "teaching for doctrines the commandments of men".
+They clung stubbornly with hard hearts to their traditions, "teaching for doctrines the commandments of men".
 They wouldn't even consider the truth their Messiah taught.
 But that was not altogether surprising, and this is the great lesson for us here.
 Stephen asked the council in ACTS 7, "Which of the prophets have not your fathers persecuted" just before they were "cut to the heart and gnashed on him with their teeth" and "stopped their ears, and ran upon him ¦and stoned him".
 The enemy was always there to slander those that spake the truth, then after their demise, to martyr them as great saints, only to lead away as captives their followers, by taking upon themselves "a form of godliness", even as an "angel of light".
 Paul's second Epistle to the Corinthians makes us aware that some were indeed "false apostles, deceitful workers, transforming themselves into apostles of Christ".

 Throughout the Bible we can see this pattern repeat itself over and over.
 GOD reveals a new truth to HIS servant, then after their passing others inherit his work, watering down the truth and selling it as a commodity.
 Each ministry, each Church will probably have at least a grain of truth.
 They need some truth else the snare would be without enticement.
 But where does the truth end and the "doctrines of men" begin.
 How much of the truth revealed to GOD's servants over the ages has been watered down or cloaked in error?